BIEG STULECIA – FAQ

-A. You may opt into direct mail when you register for the Race or you can pick up your packet at WPNA FM in the Polish National Alliance building at 6100 N Cicero in Chicago, IL at the later announced date in October.
+A. You may opt into direct mail when you register for the Race or you can pick up your packet at WPNA FM in the Polish National Alliance building at 6100 N Cicero in Chicago, IL at a later announced date in October.
 A friend or family member can pick up your race packet for you by presenting a copy of your photo ID and registration confirmation email.
 There will also be day of pick up at the event.

 Q. Where do runners get their timing device?

 A. A chip will be attached to all runner numbers.
 Timed race chip tracks your time starting and finish the race.
 Post-race time results will be available onsite after the race as well as published online for viewing.

 A. Yes.
 The USATF Course Certification # is IL18033WR.